Brown's Arcade

-Brown's Arcade is a historic retail and office building located at Baltimore, Maryland, United States.
+Brown's Arcade is a historic retail and office building located in Baltimore, Maryland, United States.
 It consists of four early 19th century brick rowhouses.
 Architect Henry F. Brauns redesigned a row of four, three story buildings in 1904 into the original Brown's Arcade, with the application of Colonial Revival details over the original Federal-style façade.
 It was converted to a series of small shops; bordering a straight central walkway with offices above.
 The rear courtyard contains two-story brick structures with shed roofs and a two-story Renaissance Revival style structure.

 Brown's Arcade was listed on the National Register of Historic Places in 1983.